Energy-efficient predictive control for connected, automated driving under localization uncertainty: Problem Setup

-Once the predicted speed sequences of the preceding vehicle, $\{\hat{v}^{pv}_{i|k}\}_{i=0}^{T_p}$, the distance between the preceding vehicle and the ego vehicle at time step $k$, $d_k$, and the ego vehicle's position estimate at time step $k$, $\hat{s}_k$, are available, the predicted position sequences of the preceding vehicle, $\{\hat{s}^{pv}_{i|k}\}_{i=0}^{T_p}$ can be calculated using the following dynamics:

-In Sec. \ref{sec: learning constraints}, we need the predicted behavior of the preceding vehicle beyond the maximum prediction horizon $T_p$.
+In Sec. \ref{sec: learning constraints}, we need the predicted behavior of the front vehicle beyond the maximum prediction horizon $T_p$.
 In this case, we extrapolate the prediction using a constant speed assumption as follows: